-Checking your baby's position: Near the end of your pregnancy, your provider will check the position of your baby during your 32 week ultrasound and see if your baby is positioned headfirst, rumpfirst (frank breech) or feet-first (footling breech).
+Checking your baby's position: Near the end of your pregnancy, your provider will check the position of your baby during your 32 week ultrasound and see if your baby is positioned headfirst, rump-first (frank breech) or feet-first (footling breech).
 If your baby is not headfirst, your provider will closely monitor to see if your baby will turn headfirst before birth.

-Detecting cervical changes: At, or around, your due date, your provider will complete a pelvic exam to check your cervix, which will begin to soften, dilate (open up) and get thinner as your body prepares for birth.
+Detecting cervical changes: If there are concerns (or at your request), your provider may complete a pelvic exam to check your cervix, which will begin to soften, dilate (open up) and get thinner as your body prepares for birth.